 It was heavy.
 The sides smooth as glass.

 I ran my hands over the sides, feeling the sharp edges where one face turned into another.
 The thing was much, much heavier than its size accounted for.
 I could feel the weight of it tugging at my wrists.

 "I found it."
 Ethan stepped up next to me, and I let him.
 Welcoming the warmth from his body, and the reassuring scent of detergent, of all things.
 "When I saw it I couldn't put it down, couldn't walk away."

 No. No, I could see why not.

-I held the Cube lightly with both hands, my palms pressed to the flat face on either side.
-I stared into the depthless black surface and there, faint but undeniable, a spray of silver lights.
-Soft, sharp, like champagne bubbles bursting before they surfaced.
+Holding the cube lightly between both hands, my palms pressed to the flat face on either side, I stared into the depthless black surface and there, faint but undeniable, a spray of silver lights.
+Soft, sharp, like champagne bubbles bursting as they surfaced.